gbordyugov/toofrops/README.md

 python evaluate.py
 ```

-will run an automatic validation.
-By default, in every of a total 10
+will run an automatic performance evaluation of the model.

-rounds, the whole 25 labelled images would be randomly split into a
+By default, in every of 10 rounds, the whole 25 labelled images would
-train dataset with 20 pictures and a test detaset with 5 pictures.
-The
+be randomly split into a train dataset with 20 pictures and a test
-model would be trained on those 20 training pictures over 10 epochs,
+detaset with 5 pictures.
+The model would be trained on those 20
-and the validation set of 5 pictures would be used to calculated the
+training pictures over 10 epochs, and the validation set of 5 pictures
+would be used to calculated the loss and accuracy.
+The validation loss
+and accuracy after the last training epoch in every of 10 rounds would
-accuracy.
-The single accuracies would be averaged over and the mean
+be averaged over and their mean values will be reported at the end of
-accuracy reported at the end of the script runtime.
-My current value is
+the script runtime.
+Here, I'm reporting the current value of

 ```
-Average validation accuracy: 0.8637125253677368
 ```

 ## Details of implementation